-What Is Motivation And How It Works
+What Is Motivation And How It Works?

 How are businesses successful?
 What lies at the core of an efficient and productive workforce?
 How do we ensure the work of a business is optimally performed?
 Why do employees do what they are asked to do?

-These are pertinent questions that needs answers to.
+These are pertinent questions that need answers to.
 Many people can and may give a single answer to all these questions.
 It may be a broad answer that it is efficient management.
-While the answer is good, the answer to questions such as these require depth and specification.
+While the answer is good, the answer to questions such as these requires depth and specification.

-Motivation is the process of stimulating action by understanding the needs of employee and by utilising their motives.
-Motivator is the technique used for motivation such as pay bonus, promotion among others.
+Motivation is the process of stimulating action by understanding the needs of employees and by utilizing their motives.
+The motivator is the technique used for motivation such as pay bonuses, promotion among others.

 Importance of Motivation in an Organisation.